-WEATHER EMERGENCY/SCHOOL DELAY OR CLOSING
+WEATHER EMERGENCY/SCHOOL DELAY OR CLOSING AND PARENT COMMUNICATION

-In the event of severe weather which may curtail the conduction of classes, parents are requested to not phone the Jr.-Sr. High School office or the District Administrative offices.
-A call will be made to each home through the Instant Connect System.
-School District closing/delay information can be found on the district website at www.reynolds.k12.pa.us or on the following radio and TV stations.
+In the event of severe weather or an unforeseen emergency which may curtail the conduction of classes, parents are requested not to phone the Jr.-Sr. High School office or the District Administrative offices.

+All communication will be sent to your computer or phone via email and/or text through the Parent Square Notification System.
+School district closing/delay information can also be found on the district website at www.reynolds.k12.pa.us.